laravel/docs/migrations.md

     Schema::dropIfExists('users');

+#### Renaming Tables With Foreign Keys

-> **Note:** Before renaming a table, you will need to drop any existing foreign keys.
-After the table has been renamed, you will need to add them back on the new table name.
+Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Laravel assign a convention based name.
+Otherwise, the foreign key constraint name will refer to the old table name.

 <a name="creating-columns"></a>
 ### Creating Columns